Creating a Task Server

 Secret Access Key - Your S3 secret access key

-By default the Task List Sever V1 process is using a SQLite database.
+The Task List Sever process requires a Postgres database.

 {